 In addition to its impressive durability, the VX-6HD offers crisp, clear images with outstanding brightness and true-to-life color.
-It also features Leopold’s Twilight Management System which enhances image clarity even in the lowest light conditions.
+It also features Leupold’s Twilight Management System, which enhances image clarity even in the lowest light conditions.

 Trijicon is most famous for their battle-proven ACOG optics used by the U.S. military.
 The company brings the same level of performance and durability to their AccuPoint LPVO.

-With multi-coated lenses with impressive light gathering capabilities, the Accupoint has a level of optical quality that will knock your socks off.
+With multi-coated lenses and impressive light gathering capabilities, the AccuPoint has optical quality that will knock your socks off.

 This variable power scope is one of the most durable optics on our list.
-It is made with an aircraft-grade aluminum housing and a rugged design specially engineered to hold up in extreme conditions.
+It is made with an aircraft-grade aluminum housing and has a rugged design, specially engineered for extreme conditions.
 The AccuPoint is also tested to meet all military standards and protocols.

 This is one seriously tough optic.
 Surprisingly priced under $1000, the Trijicon AccuPoint is a great investment for the serious big game hunter in need of a rugged, high-performance optic.